 The 4 Most Important Principles of Design

-There is good news for those who feel like they don’t have an ounce of creativity in their bones or don’t find designing the least bit intuitive: there are 7 principles of design that you just need to follow in order to create attractive and effective designs.
-It doesn’t depend on you to come up with something that looks great, the framework has already been laid.
-Today, we are covering the 4 most important principles because we believe in starting simple and that once you nail these 4 down, the remaining 3 will occur naturally.
-Why overcomplicate it? (;
+This is good news for those who feel like they don’t have an ounce of creativity in their bones or don’t find designing the least bit intuitive: there are fundamental principles of design that you simply need to follow in order to create aesthetically pleasing designs.
+You don't have to somehow come up with something that looks great, the framework has already been laid for you.
+In this article, we will cover the 4 most important principles: emphasis, balance and alignment, repetition, and white space.

+Balance refers to the visual equality of elements in a design.
+Alignment refers to how elements in your design relate to one another.
+Balance and alignment can create a sense of harmony and order in your work that makes viewers feel comfortable.
 Each element that you put on a design has a weight.
-If you put a big object on one side, you need to balance it on the other side with either a similar big object, or several smaller objects.
+If you put a big object on one side, you need to balance it on the other side with either a similar big object or several smaller objects.

-Equally important to the elements that you add to your designs is the negative space where you don’t add anything.
-It creates hierarchy and assists in guiding the eyes.
+Equally important to the elements that you add to your designs is the negative space that you leave.
+This white space, or background, creates hierarchy and assists in guiding the eyes.
 Leave extra, luxurious blank space around important elements, while grouping less important elements close together.